Curry Chronicles: Exploring The Best Japanese Curry Singapore Offers

 Price Range: S$18 to S$28 per person

 The halal-certified sister brand of Monster Curry, Monster Planet delivers the signature demi-glace curry sauce with options like the Signature Chicken Katsu Curry.
-It offers generous portions of Japanese curry rice with tender chicken cutlets, perfect for halal diners craving authentic flavors.
-Monster Planet maintains the rich, thick curry sauce known from Monster Curry, ensuring a satisfying and flavorful experience for those seeking halal Japanese curry dishes.
+It offers generous portions of Japanese curry rice with tender chicken cutlets, perfect for halal diners craving an authentic taste of curry.
+This is because their curry is made with a blend of 14 vegetables and spices, then cooked over two days for a thick and smooth finish.

 Location: Multiple outlets islandwide, including Causeway Point and Paya Lebar